xsy1999/PyArc/README.md

 # PyArc
-A python package for computing absorption and radiative coefficients from first principles based on the scheme proposed by [Xie Zhang *et al.*](https://doi.org/10.1021/acsenergylett.8b01297).
+This is a python package for computing absorption and radiative coefficients from first principles based on the scheme proposed by [Xie Zhang *et al.*](https://doi.org/10.1021/acsenergylett.8b01297).
 The code also offers a series of functions to visualize the calculation results graphically and analyze the microscopic mechanism beneath those results.
 More details about those functions can be found in our recent paper.

 ## Installation
 PyArc is implemented in python and can be installed through `pip`.